shenwei356/perfect-bioinformatic-tools/README.md

 ## General principles

 - **Accuate**.
 This should be the most essential aspect.
 - **Reproducible**.
-That means users can reproduce the same result with the same input data, the same version of the tool, and the same parameters.
+That means users can reproduce the same result with the same input data, the same version of the tool, and the same parameters (assuming the program is [deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm)).
 - **Installable**.
 Some tools run perfectly on developers' computers, while users with different platforms might struggle to install them, the failure might be due to different dependencies, hard-coded paths, et.al.
 - **User-friendly**.
 A tool should be easy to use, with comprehensive documents and well-handled configuration/input/out.
 - **Long-time maintenance**.
 [Sustained software development, not number of citations or journal choice, is indicative of accurate bioinformatic software](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02625-x).